sondregronas/FeideUtstyrbase/README.md

 # Feide Utstyrbase
 For Vågen VGS, might be possible to use for other schools with some modifications - for now this fits our needs, but will most likely not fit yours.
+(Work in progress, this is NOT plug and play)

 ## Setup
-README coming soon.
+Proper README coming soon.

 - Register app at Dataporten
 - Set callback url to `https://<your-domain>/login/feide/callback`